cepharum/hitchy/docs-source/internals/plugin-integration.md

 For all leftover plugins a dependency graph is compiled.
 All plugins are sorted accordingly from plugin most other plugins rely on to those ones no other plugin relies on.

 :::tip
-Any follow-up action regarding _every plugin_ is obeying this sorting order.
-In shutdown stage as well as in handling late policies the order is reversed.
+Any follow-up action regarding _every plugin_ is obeying this sorting order now.
+In shutdown stage as well as in handling late policies this order is reversed.
 :::